Charles M. Lieber: Early life, education, and career

 Lieber was born in Philadelphia, Pennsylvania in 1959 and "spent much of his childhood building – and breaking – stereos, cars and model airplanes."
 Lieber is Jewish.

 Lieber obtained a B.A. in chemistry from Franklin & Marshall College, graduating with honors in 1981.
 He went on to earn his doctorate at Stanford University in chemistry, carrying out research on surface chemistry in the lab of Nathan Lewis, followed by a two-year postdoc at Caltech in the lab of Harry Gray on long-distance electron transfer in metalloproteins.
 Studying the effects of dimensionality and anisotropy on the properties of quasi-2D planar structures and quasi-1D structures in his early career at Columbia and Harvard led him to become interested in the question of how one could make a one-dimensional wire, and to the epiphany that if a technology were to emerge from nascent work on nanoscale materials "it would require interconnections – exceedingly small, wire-like structures to move information around, move electrons around, and connect devices together".
 Lieber was an early proponent of using the fundamental physical advantages of the very small to meld the worlds of optics and electronics and create interfaces between nanoscale materials and biological structures, and "to develop entirely new technologies, technologies we cannot even predict today."

 Lieber joined Columbia University's department of chemistry in 1987, where he was assistant professor (1987–1990) and associate professor (1990–1991) before moving to Harvard as full professor in 1992.
 He holds a joint appointment at Harvard University in the department of chemistry and chemical biology and the Harvard Paulson School of Engineering and Applied Sciences, as the Joshua and Beth Friedman University Professor.
 He became chair of Harvard's department of chemistry and chemical biology in 2015.
 Lieber was placed on "indefinite" paid administrative leave in January 2020 shortly after his arrest for making false statement to federal agents.
 Charles Lieber now joined Tsinghua University as full professor in 2025.

 Lieber's contributions to the rational growth, characterization, and applications of a range of functional nanoscale materials and heterostructures have provided concepts central to the bottom-up paradigm of nanoscience.
 These include rational synthesis of functional nanowire building blocks, characterization of these materials, and demonstration of their application in areas ranging from electronics, computing, photonics, and energy science to biology and medicine.

+Since April 2025, Lieber has taken on the role of director at China's state-funded i-BRAIN (Institute for Brain Research, Advanced Interfaces and Neurotechnologies), a branch of the Shenzhen Medical Academy of Research and Translation (SMART).
+He oversees advanced research in brain-computer interfaces with advanced nanofabrication tools and facilities that were not available to him at his previous institution.